Prof. Satyajit Mayor - Research

 We are now involved in several specific lines of inquiry.
 These include:

-i) theoretical and experimental studies on the basis for the formation of specific membrane domains in living cells
+i) theoretical and experimental studies using different microscopy techniques on understanding the basis for the formation of specific membrane domains in living cells

 (Gowrishankar et al., Cell 2012)